 Objectives of ICDP

 - Development of a network of Physician Improvement Leaders.
-In Neurology, Dr. Carl Gold serves as the Physician Improvement Leader and Dr. Laurice Yang serves as the Associate Physician Improvement Leader for Outpatient Neurology.
-Dr. Gold and Dr. Yang meet monthly with Physician Improvement Leaders from other departments to learn from one another about common challenges and to discuss opportunities for collaboration.
+In Neurology, Dr. Carl Gold serves as the Physician Improvement Leader, Dr. Laurice Yang serves as the Associate Physician Improvement Leader for Outpatient Neurology, and Dr. Zach Threlkeld serves as the Associate Physician Improvement Leader for Inpatient Neurology.
+Dr. Gold, Dr. Yang, and Dr. Threlkeld meet monthly with Physician Improvement Leaders from other departments to learn from one another about common challenges and to discuss opportunities for collaboration.

 - Creation of improvement infrastructure in each department.
 In Neurology, this has led to the formation of the Neurology Quality Council.

 - Completion of multiple major annual improvement projects per department focused on elements of the value equation.
 In Neurology, these projects have balanced the priorities of hospital operations leaders, department leadership, faculty members, and trainees.

 - Increased engagement in improvement work across departments.
 In Neurology, faculty engagement in improvement work has steadily increased through participation in intensive training opportunities such as the Clinical Effectiveness Leadership Training (CELT) course and the Realizing Improvement through Team Empowerment (RITE) course.
 Resident and fellow engagement has been fostered through a unique improvement curriculum.

 Impact of ICDP